 - Rent an extra room in your home.
 If you have extra space in your house, then you may want to rent it out.
 Read A Complete Guide To Renting A Room For Extra Money.

 - Answer surveys.
-Survey companies I recommend include Swagbucks, American Consumer Opinion, Survey Junkie, Clear Voice Surveys, VIP Voice, ProOpinion, YouGov, Pinecone Research, Opinion Outpost, Survey Spot, SaySo4Profit, PanelBucks, PaidSurveys, Prize Rebel, and Harris Poll Online.
+Survey companies I recommend include Swagbucks, Survey Junkie, Clear Voice Surveys, VIP Voice, ProOpinion, YouGov, Pinecone Research, Opinion Outpost, Survey Spot, SaySo4Profit, PanelBucks, PaidSurveys, Prize Rebel, and Harris Poll Online.
 They’re free to join and free to use!
 You get paid to answer surveys and to test products.
 It’s best to sign up for as many as you can as that way you can receive the most surveys and make the most money.